 When people think of fruit, the pomegranate may not be the first thing that comes to mind.
 It turns out, however, that this particular fruit is high in phytochemicals.
 Pomegranates are becoming more widely known for their estrogen-blocking properties as well as their antioxidant virtues.

-Pomegranates can be cut up and eaten like other fruits, or they can be consumed in juice form.
+Pomegranates can be cut up and eaten like other fruit, or they can be consumed in juice form.
 Many grocery stores carry pomegranate juice and juice blends.